 You might also want to list things like:

 - Download links for dependencies.
 Sometimes it makes more sense to make the dependency download available from the original site.

 - Links to other relevant developer information, like specifications.

-You can publish and keep publishing several versions of your add-on.
+You can publish and continue publishing multiple versions of your add-on.
 Typically, the same functionality is available for many Vaadin versions in a single add-on with just a different major version number.

 - Maturity: Check the applicable option.
 You can also request official certification for your add-on.
 Here are the guidelines:

-- Stable: The add-on is fully functional, the API is stable, all non-obvious limitations are documented and the documentation is complete.
-The publisher recommends the use of the add-on for production applications and is not aware of any major bugs.
+- Stable: The add-on is fully functional, the API is stable, all non-obvious limitations are documented, and the documentation is complete.
+The publisher recommends using the add-on for production applications and is not aware of any major bugs.

 - Experimental: The add-on is still incomplete and is not recommended for use by the publisher.
 The reason for including experimental add-ons is to provide feedback to the publisher and to make sharing as easy as possible.

-- Imported: The add-on was imported into Vaadin Directory, but it has not been tested yet.
+- Imported: The add-on was imported into the Vaadin Directory, but it has not been tested yet.

 - Licenses: Choose the license for your add-on.
 If unsure, use the Apache 2.0 as it is the same license that Vaadin uses.

 It is not possible to completely remove an add-on from the Vaadin Directory.
 Otherwise, someone might use the same add-on name with different content, which would be confusing for users.